DMAC Staff and Presenters

 John Jones is an associate professor and Director of Digital Media Studies in the Department of English at Ohio State.
 His primary research areas are digital rhetoric and writing, digital culture, and professional and technical communication.
 In his research, John has investigated the revision practices of Wikipedia editors, community formation on Twitter, the influence of network structures on writing and persuasion, and the effects of wearable technologies on writing and rhetoric.
 He is the co-editor, with Lavinia Hirsu, of Rhetorical Machines, a collection that explores the interconnected nature of technology and rhetorical practice.
 He serves as DMAC Director.

-DMAC 2024 Presenters
+DMAC 2025 Presenters

-Laura L. Allen, PhD is a committed teacher, community writing consultant, and scholar whose research explores race at the intersections of professional writing, digital media, family literacy, and community literacy.
+Laura L. Allen, PhD, is a committed teacher, community writing consultant, and scholar whose research explores race at the intersections of professional writing, digital media, family literacy, and community literacy.
 She currently works as Assistant Professor of Writing at York University in Toronto, Ontario.
 Her current project explores Black kinship rhetorics in online and offline spaces.
 Laura is also interested in artificial intelligence and bias in the classroom and in communities.

-Erin Kathleen Bahl is Associate Professor of Applied and Professional Writing, as well as the Kennesaw State University English Department's inaugural Social Media and Branding Coordinator.
-Her work explores the possibilities digital technologies afford for creating knowledge and telling stories, with a focus especially on webtexts, webcomics, folklore, accessibility, and digital publishing.
-She is managing editor for Kairos: A Journal of Rhetoric, Technology, and Pedagogy.
-Her publications include scholarly and creative work in Kairos; Computers and Composition Online; enculturation: a journal of writing, rhetoric, and culture; The Digital Review; Graphic RHM; and The Smithsonian's Folklife Magazine.
-Her dissertation, "Refracting Webtexts: Invention and Design in Composing Multimodal Scholarship," won the 2018 Computers and Composition Hugh Burns Dissertation Award.
-Her collaborative webtext "The Rhetoric of Description: Embodiment, Power, and Playfulness in Representations of the Visual," co-authored with Margaret Price, received the 2023 Kairos Best Webtext Award.
+Erin Kathleen Bahl is Associate Professor of Applied and Professional Writing, as well as the KSU English Department's inaugural Social Media and Branding Coordinator.
+Her work focuses on creating knowledge, telling stories, and designing for access via digital scholarship, webcomics, folklore, and interactive narrative.
+Currently Managing Editor for Kairos: A Journal of Rhetoric, Technology, and Pedagogy, she will step into the role of Editor beginning in August 2025.Her dissertation, "Refracting Webtexts: Invention and Design in Composing Multimodal Scholarship," won the 2018 Computers and Composition Hugh Burns Dissertation Award.
+Her collaborative webtext "The Rhetoric of Description: Embodiment, Power, and Playfulness in Representations of the Visual," co-authored with Margaret Price, received the 2023 Kairos Best Webtext Award and was selected for the Best of the Journals in Rhetoric and Composition 2023

 Michael Blancato is the Director of Undergraduate Writing and an Assistant Teaching Professor of English at Roosevelt University.
 He locates his research and teaching interests broadly in the fields of rhetoric, composition, and literacy.
 More specifically, his work focuses on labor issues in writing classrooms, digital media composing, and community-engaged pedagogy.